-Three months ended December 31 2015 2014
+Three months ended March 31 Six months ended March 31

+2017 2016 - 2017 - 2016

-General and administrative expenses \$ (29,685) \$ (24,078)
+General and administrative

+expenses \$ (27,905) \$ (21,147) \$ (47,802) \$ (50,832)

-Reporting to shareholders (2,844) (2,844)
+Reporting to shareholders 1,009 - (1,994) (2,844)

-Professional fees 425 (1,361)
+Professional fees (1,946) (511) (1,946) (86)

-Stock exchange and transfer agent fees (2,167) (1,746)
+Stock exchange and transfer agent

+fees (3,367) (2,304) (5,482) (4,471)

-Depreciation (22) (44)
+Depreciation (11) (23) (22) (45)

-Recovery of exploration and evaluation assets 5,000 -
+Recovery of exploration and

+evaluation assets - - - 5,000

+Pre-acquisition costs - (660)

-Sublease revenue 5,515 -
+Sublease revenue 6,000 5,817 12,014 11,332

-Interest and other - 377
+Interest and other 81 97 228 97

-Loss on investments held for sale - (1,000)

-Net and comprehensive loss \$ (23,778) \$ (30,696)
+Net and comprehensive loss \$ (26,139) \$ (18,071) \$ (45,664) \$ (41,849)

-In general, the Company continues to hold the line on operational expenditures.
-These results are consistent with the fiscal 2016 operating budget.
-It is management's priority to continue to conserve resources during these economically challenging times.
+In general, the objective to tightly manage costs as a strategy to conserve resources during this economically challenging time continues to remain a priority for the Company.
+These results are consistent with the fiscal 2017 operating budget.
 The most significant results are discussed below:

-- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders expenditures relate to the dissemination of the annual audited financial statements for the year ended September 30, 2015 and 2014.
-There is no variance between the current and comparative periods. - The major variation in professional fees, which consist of auditing fees, legal and other filing fees, result from a small under accrual of audit fees for the year ended September 31, 2014 and an over accrual of fees for the year ended September 30, 2015 of approximately \$1,100. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during the periods.
+- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders expenditures relate to the dissemination of the annual audited financial statements for the year ended September 30, 2016 and 2015 as well as expenditures for the AGM which was last held in Q3 2016.
+The majority of the variance between current and comparative periods results because of a refund of fees relating to the AGM held in Q3 2016, received in Q2 2017 and not accounted for in the previous year. - The major variation in professional fees, which consist of auditing fees, legal and other filing fees, results from an under accrual of audit fees for the year ended September 31, 2016 and an over accrual of fees for the year ended September 30, 2015 of approximately \$1,900. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during the periods.
 The fluctuation from period to period reflect fluctuation in activity levels from period to period.
-The variance of \$400 results from transfer agent fee activities in Q1 2016. - During the three month period ended December 31, 2015, the Company recorded a recovery of previously impaired exploration and evaluation assets relating to the decommissioning of the Meridian property which was 100% impaired in Fiscal 2013.
-The Company was refunded the security bond of \$3,000 held by the government of British Columbia as it was determined that no further expenditures were required to decommission the property, resulting in a recovery of over accrued decommissioning obligation. - Effective April 1, 2015, the Company entered into a new leasing arrangement for its premises, which includes subleasing office space to three other corporations including Guatavita Gold Corporation and Northern Abitibi Mining Corp. (see Note 17 Related party balances and transactions and key management remuneration and Note 18 Commitments to the unaudited Financial Statements for the three month period ended December 31, 2015 which accompany this MD&A). - The loss on investments held for sale reflect the adjustment to fair market value for the short-term securities held at December 31, 2015 and December 31, 2014.
-There was no change in the market value of the shares held at September 30, 2015 and December 31, 2015, therefore no adjustment was required at December 31, 2015.
-The shares were acquired during the year ended September 30, 2013 as partial proceeds on the Assignment Agreement with Sur.
-The market price fluctuations can result in significant valuation adjustments from period to period.
+The variance of \$1,000 results from stock option plan fees for 2015 and 2016 which were paid during Q2 2017.
+No similar expenditures were made in the comparative period. - During the three month period ended December 31, 2015, the Company recorded a recovery of previously impaired exploration and evaluation assets relating to the decommissioning of the Meridian property which was 100% impaired in Fiscal 2013.
+The Company was refunded the security bond of \$3,000 held by the government of British Columbia as it was determined that no further expenditures were required to decommission the property, resulting in a recovery of over accrued decommissioning obligation.
+There were no similar transactions in the current periods. - Effective April 1, 2015, the Company entered into a new leasing arrangement for its premises, which included subleasing office space to three other corporations including Guatavita Gold Corporation and Northern Abitibi Mining Corp.
+The variation between the current and comparative periods results because of a change in the cost sharing arrangements with its sub lessees (see Note 17 "Related party balances and transactions and key management remuneration" to the Unaudited Condensed Interim Financial Statements for the three month and six month periods ended March 31, 2017 which accompany this MD&A).